RayBB/openlibrary-docs/Using-Managed-Labels-to-Track-Issues.md

 Color|Label|Description
 -|-|-
 ![7057ff](https://via.placeholder.com/30x30/7057ff/7057ff.jpg) | **Good First Issue** | Easy issue.
 Good for newcomers. [managed]

+## Personal Labels and Deprecated Labels

+If you have a large number of issues assigned to you, there may be times when you want to divide them into groups by your own criteria.
+You can do this by creating your own labels.
+They all go into the repository label set, so we ask that you:

+- pick your own color that you apply to all your personal labels, and

+- prefix the label name with your initials.

+For example, Chris Horne has labels with prefix `CH: ` and color #1d76db.

+Labels that are grey and start with a tilde `~` are *deprecated*.
+They typically are not used much, and shouldn't be added to issues going forward.

 ## Tips for Filtering Issues and Updating Their Labels